What to Do When You Quit and Your Boss Wants You to Stay

 You’ll be considered a flight risk, and your loyalty and dedication may be questioned, jeopardizing future promotions and potentially increasing your chance of getting fired if a new and eager candidate comes along.
 Also, agreeing to stay and then leaving shortly after will very likely burn your bridges with the company.

-Hear Your Boss Out: As difficult as it can be, give your employer a chance to explain why they want you to stay.
+Hear your boss out: As difficult as it can be, give your employer a chance to explain why they want you to stay.
 Not only will this set the tone for a respectful and reasonable discussion, but you may also hear about why you are considered so valuable, which can be useful material to include in a future job interview.
-However, if he or she carries on endlessly, don’t be afraid to reiterate that your decision is final.
+However, if the boss carries on endlessly, don’t be afraid to reiterate that your decision is final.

 The other thing that a conversation with your boss will do, if your reason for leaving is the job and not a better offer, is to give you the information you can use to decide if you want to stay and try to make the job work.

-Remind Yourself Why You Wanted to Leave in the First Place: Hear your boss out, but stick to your guns.
+Remind yourself why you wanted to leave in the first place: Hear your boss out, but stick to your guns.
 If your gut is telling you that it was time to move on, be mindful of that feeling.
-Big salaries and special perks can be convincing, but it can be helpful to jot down a list of the pros and cons of staying or leaving in order to keep your priorities in order.
+Big salaries and special perks can be convincing, but it can be helpful to jot down a list of the pros and cons of staying or leaving to keep your priorities in order.

-Offer to Do What You Can to Ease the Transition: But, make sure it’s on your terms.
+Offer to do what you can to ease the transition: Just make sure it’s on your terms.
 Let your boss know that you’re willing to help fill the void as best you can, whether that’s training a new person or being available for questions after your departure.
 However, keep it on your terms and only commit to what you can realistically follow through with.

-Lose Your Cool: It can be frustrating if your boss isn’t listening to you, or is repeatedly and endlessly begging you to stay.
+Lose your cool: It can be frustrating if your boss isn’t listening to you, or is repeatedly and endlessly begging you to stay.
 However, take it upon yourself to make sure the situation doesn’t spiral out of control.
-Remember, this is a professional, not a personal, engagement.
+Remember, this is a professional engagement, not a personal one.
 You are completely within your rights to move on as you please.

 You can say: “I appreciate and understand your concerns about my departure, but my decision is final and my last day will be [date].
 Please let me know what I can do between now and then to make this transition easier.”

-Feel the Need to Over-Explain: Ultimately, you don’t owe your boss a detailed explanation as to why you are moving on.
-If you are 100 percent committed to moving on (and have zero interest in entertaining a counter offer) you should avoid divulging too many specifics about your reasons for leaving the company.
+Feel the need to over-explain: Ultimately, you don’t owe your boss a detailed explanation as to why you are moving on.
+If you are 100% committed to moving on (and have zero interest in entertaining a counteroffer) you should avoid divulging too many specifics about your reasons for leaving the company.
 Too little information is better than too much, and there are some things you shouldn’t say when you quit.

-If your supervisor is truly committed to doing anything he or she can to get you to stay on board, an explanation like, “I am looking for a higher salary,” or “I wanted a more flexible schedule,” gives them an easy opportunity to pester you with counter offers or promises about what will change should you decide to stay.
+If your supervisor is truly committed to doing anything they can do to get you to stay on board, an explanation like, “I am looking for a higher salary,” or “I wanted a more flexible schedule,” gives them an easy opportunity to pester you with counteroffers or promises about what will change should you decide to stay.

 You can say: “I’m looking to take my career in a different direction,” or “I want to explore a new industry.”

-Be Pressured Into Providing Details About Your New Job: Your boss may fish for details about your new job in order to figure out how he or she can get you to stay, or what other companies offer that theirs does not.
+Be pressured into providing details about your new job: Your boss may fish for details about your new job in order to figure out how they can get you to stay, or what other companies offer that theirs does not.
 You are under no obligation to provide information about your new position.
 If your boss pressures you to divulge specifics, like how much you will be earning at the new company, try to divert the question.

 You can say: “I agreed not to disclose that information,” or, simply, “We’re in the process of finalizing.”

-Although it may sound like a good thing that you are so highly valued in your previous role, you don’t want to approach a new opportunity with any baggage or worry that your future employer may reconsider and choose to stay with your old company.
+Although it may sound like a good thing that you are so highly valued in your previous role, you don’t want to approach a new opportunity with any baggage or worry your future employer that you may reconsider and choose to stay with your old company.